 The project identifies and analyses young people's engagement behaviour and attitudes towards volunteering and the role that associations play.
 In addition to identifying the engagement cultures of young people in rural areas, we ask what young people think about associations today, what expectations they have of associations and what associations can do to regain attractiveness for young people.
 Recommendations for action can be developed to strengthen locally organised associations.

 In the project, firstly, the state of research and data on the organisation-related engagement of young people in rural areas will be reviewed.
-Secondly, the hitherto unsatisfactory data basis will be improved with its own qualitative and quantitative data collection and the limited expert knowledge on the engagement cultures of young people in rural areas will be significantly expanded (see here for our leaflet und placard).
+Secondly, the hitherto unsatisfactory data basis will be improved with its own qualitative and quantitative data collection and the limited expert knowledge on the engagement cultures of young people in rural areas will be significantly expanded (see here for our leaflet und poster).
 Thirdly, the data generated will be analysed in order to identify the cultures of engagement of young people and the role played by associations.